danimedi/danimedi.github.io/_posts/2025-06-26-a-family-malady.md

 was the best way to make it last?
 But it wasn't enough.
 <br>
-They say that the road to hell feels like heaven,
+They say the road to hell is paved like heaven,
 and Lord,
 I am starting to feel remorse.
 I need a priest who can cleanse